How To Connect Projector To Laptop

 • Extend refers to the ability to shift items from one display to another.

-• The second screen only indicates that your display will be limited to the second screen and not the main screen.
+• The second screen only indicates that your display will be limited to the second screen, not the main one.

 How to Connect Projector to Laptop using VGA Cable:

 VGA is an abbreviation for Video Graphics Array.
-These are the common connections for receiving video output.
+These are the standard connections for receiving video output.
 A VGA connection contains three rows of connectors, each with five pins.

-Steps for connecting the projector to laptop with VGA cable:-
+Steps for connecting the Projector to the laptop with a VGA cable:-

 Make sure both devices are switched off at the start.

-Connect one end of the VGA cable to the VGA port on the laptop and the other end to the VGA port on the projector.
+Connect one end of the VGA cable to the laptop's VGA port and the other to the Projector's VGA port.

 Now, on your laptop, hit the Window + P key and choose the appropriate projection from the four options: PC screen alone, duplicate, extend, or second screen only.